sassyvania/Blasphemous-Randomizer-Maptracker/README.md

 https://demajen.co.uk/

-And a hefty thank you to Damocles03, not just for making the randomizer, but for supplying me with a spreadsheet of the logic.
+And a hefty thank you to Damocles03, not just for making the randomizer, but for supplying me with logic spreadsheets, item and location codes, just like, so much.

 And also a big smoochy thank you to br00ty and j_im for helping me with my newbie baby codey questions!